Skip to content

 mixup float 0.0 0.0 - 1.0 Blends two images and their labels, creating a composite image.
 Enhances the model's ability to generalize by introducing label noise and visual variability.

-copy_paste float 0.0 0.0 - 1.0 Copies objects from one image and pastes them onto another, useful for increasing object instances and learning object occlusion.
+copy_paste float 0.0 0.0 - 1.0 Copies and pastes objects across images, useful for increasing object instances and learning object occlusion.
+Requires segmentation labels.

 copy_paste_mode str flip - Copy-Paste augmentation method selection among the options of ("flip", "mixup").